gardener/gardener-extension-provider-aws/docs/usage/usage.md

 For more details see [AWS Load Balancer Documentation - Network Load Balancer](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/nlb/)

+⚠️ When using Network Load Balancers (NLB) as internal load balancers, it is crucial to add the annotation `service.beta.kubernetes.io/aws-load-balancer-target-group-attributes: preserve_client_ip.enabled=false`.
+Without this annotation, if a request is routed by the NLB to the same target instance from which it originated, the client IP and destination IP will be identical.
+This situation, known as the hairpinning effect, will prevent the request from being processed.

 ## `WorkerConfig`

 The AWS extension supports encryption for volumes plus support for additional data volumes per machine.